15 and 290 theorems

-In mathematics, the 15 theorem or Conway–Schneeberger Fifteen Theorem, proved by John H. Conway and W. A. Schneeberger in 1993, states that if a positive definite quadratic form with integer matrix represents all positive integers up to 15, then it represents all positive integers.
-The proof was complicated, and was never published.
-Manjul Bhargava found a much simpler proof which was published in 2000.
+In mathematics, the 15 theorem or Conway–Schneeberger Fifteen Theorem, proved by John H. Conway and W. A. Schneeberger in 1993, states that if a positive definite quadratic form arising from an integer matrix represents all positive integers up to 15, then it represents all positive integers.

+Conway and Schneeberger chose not to publish their proof because Manjul Bhargava found a simpler proof, published in 2000.

-Bhargava used the occasion of his receiving the 2005 SASTRA Ramanujan Prize to announce that he and Jonathan P. Hanke had cracked Conway's conjecture that a similar theorem holds for integral quadratic forms, with the constant 15 replaced by 290.
-The proof has since appeared in preprint form.
+Conway conjectured an analogous statement for integral quadratic forms, with the constant 15 replaced by 290.